 docker command uses the

 Docker API.
 The Docker client can communicate with more than one daemon.

 A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+Docker Hub is a public registry that anyone can use, and Docker looks for images on Docker Hub by default.
 You can even run your own private registry.
-If you use Docker Datacenter (DDC), it includes Docker Trusted Registry (DTR).

 When you use the